SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 Tasks have access to this new ProjectBuildContext API through a new TaskUtil class to create a specVersion agnostic abstraction.

 ### Tags
-**Standard tags shall be provided as an ENUM on the ProjectBuildContext:**
+**Standard tags shall be provided as an ENUM on the ProjectBuildContext/TaskUtil:**
 ```js
 buildContext.tags = {
     HideFromBuildResult: "ui5:HideFromBuildResult"